energywebfoundation/authority-node/README.md

 ## 1. Introduction
 This tutorial will guide you through the setup process to install a Tobalaba client and become a member in the EWF blockchain.

-A blockchain is a data structure in a [*peer-to-peer network*](https://en.wikipedia.org/wiki/Peer-to-peer) of computers interconnected.
+A blockchain is a data structure in a [*peer-to-peer network*](https://en.wikipedia.org/wiki/Peer-to-peer) of interconnected computers.
 The two most important features of this data storage system are that it is byzantine fault tolerant and distributed.

-Any other computer with access to this blockchain network can become a member and send transactions that are then stored into *blocks* by specific computers.
+Any computer with access to this network can send transactions that are then stored into *blocks* by specific computers, known as authority nodes.

-In [*proof-of-work*](http://nakamotoinstitute.org/bitcoin/) based blockchain networks a computer with the ability to store a block of transactions is named *miner*.
-Miners compete between then using computational power to be the first to store the next block in the chain.
+In [*proof-of-work*](http://nakamotoinstitute.org/bitcoin/) based blockchain networks a computer with the ability to create a block of transactions is called *miner*.
+Miners compete between each other by using computational power to be the first to find the next valid block for the blockchain.

 Since competition between nodes is not desired in Tobalaba,  the network reaches consensus via a *proof-of-authority algorithm* named [Aura](https://github.com/paritytech/parity/wiki/Aura).

 Aura assigning *authorities* that have the right to create new blocks.
 Authorities still have to reach a consensus on the state of the virtual machine.

-The authorities take turns signing the chain of blocks plus the one just created by them.
-These blocks are stored after more then 50% of the authorities signed them twice.
+The authorities take turns signing a new block.
+These blocks are inmutable after more then 50% of the authorities signed them twice.

 ## 2. Requirements
 - **Internet access.**